 Each of your teeth has a portion (the root) embedded in bone, and part that shows above the gum line.
 This natural crown gives you the ability to bite and chew foods.
 It also supports lips and facial structure and contributes to clear communication.
 A dental crown is an artificial substitute.
 This prosthetic is made of a strong, durable material shaped just like your own tooth, but hollow inside.
 It fits over a prepared base, securely cemented in place to function with the existing root.

 Preparation for a crown typically begins with removal of damaged tooth structure and shaping – either reduction or building up with composite material.
 Then impressions are taken.
 Impressions, measurements, and shading information go to an off-site dental laboratory where your crown is fabricated, usually from lustrous porcelain.
 Meanwhile, the doctor places a temporary crown so you can smile and eat normally.
-When you return to Dentistry at Kennesaw Point in a week or two, the interim restoration is removed, and your new crown is placed.
+When you return to Dentistry and Orthodontics at Kennesaw Point in a week or two, the interim restoration is removed, and your new crown is placed.